dbunker/MznResolver/README.md

 To test, place SABR folder with sabr executable next to MznResolver and run

-python resolver.py <rubiks test size>
+python resolver.py &ltrubiks test size&gt

-The result will be placed in out/result/cube-<rubiks test size>-result.txt
+The result will be placed in out/result/cube-&ltrubiks test size&gt-result.txt